Study abroad medical insurance is highly recommended for any student studying in another country.

 The domestic health insurance that students usually have through their parents or on their own provides excellent coverage while they are still in their home country.
-Prior to studying abroad you should check with your health insurance company to confirm exactly what coverage they provide if any, while outside your home country.
-From our own research, we have learnt the following are the usual problems associated with domestic insurance plans:
+Prior to studying abroad, you should check with your health insurance company to confirm exactly what coverage they provide, if any, while outside your home country.
+From our own research, we have learned the following are the usual problems associated with domestic insurance plans:

 - No coverage outside the home country.

 - Coverage provided outside the home country is only in the event of an emergency.
 Please understand what constitutes an "emergency".

-- Coverage abroad is considered outside the PPO network; that means you would have to pay a higher deductible, a higher coinsurance, and a higher out of pocket maximum.
+- Coverage abroad is considered outside the PPO network.
+That means you would have to pay a higher deductible, higher coinsurance, and a higher out-of-pocket maximum.
 Of course, there would be no network-negotiated fees, and the insurance company may only pay what they would normally pay if you were to visit a provider in the PPO network.
-That could leave a significant amount of out of pocket expenses for you, which can easily run into several thousands of dollars or more.
+That could leave a significant amount of out-of-pocket expenses for you, which can easily run into several thousands of dollars or more.

 - Many hospitals abroad will not provide any treatment without a payment guarantee, which only travel insurance companies tend to do.
-Domestic health insurance companies generally do not provide any such guarantees; this means that you would have to pay upfront, and it can be tens of thousands of dollars.
+Domestic health insurance companies generally do not provide any such guarantees.
+This means that you will have to pay upfront, and it can be tens of thousands of dollars.
 Either you would have to travel with an extensive amount of money, or your credit card should have a sufficient limit.
 Additionally, some hospitals may not even accept foreign credit cards.

 - Emergency medical evacuation and repatriation of mortal remains are not covered.

-- You would typically have to pay out of pocket and file for reimbursement.
-If the expenses were high, it would be very difficult to make financial arrangements.
+- You will typically have to pay out of your own pocket and file for reimbursement.
+If the expenses are high, it can be very difficult to make financial arrangements.